This segment of the website is best viewed on a Pc, Laptop, or Tablet device to get the best experience with the Navigation.

 King's Lynn Station close to the closure of the Hunstanton branch line in the late 1960s

-King's Lynn station platform 2 past and present
+King's Lynn station platform two, past and present.

-The first two pictures are of unknown years of trains ready to depart to Hunstanton from Kings Lynn.
+The year of the first two pictures are unknown, and of two different trains ready to depart to Hunstanton from King's Lynn.

-Both pictures are screen shot taken from films full credit to the Video production.
+Both pictures are screenshots taken from films, and full credit goes to the Video production company.

-A class 387 stabled there waiting for departure to London Kings cross via Cambridge on the fen line.
+Class 387 stabled on a Sunday, waiting for departure to London King's cross via Cambridge on the Fen line.

-An empty King's Lynn station taken mid week from the Morrisions delivery access road.
+An empty King's Lynn station.
+This photograph was taken mid-week from the Morrisons delivery access road.

 King's Lynn Junction